DanielBMarkham/Info-Ops/manuscript/chapter22.md

 ## Stand-up

 Stand-ups are the way teams dynamically allocate their day.
 From an analysis standpoint, the information is there in the heads of the people in the room.
-It's much more about everybody as a group concentrating on value delivery instead each person doing some kind of weird status report.
+It's much more about everybody as a group concentrating on value delivery instead of each person doing some kind of weird status report.

 Do you like points or hours or some kind tracking?
 Fine.
 Update the cards on the wall if you like.
 (You have a wall, right?)

 Want to keep things easy?
 Have several other systems that want to know what you're doing?
 You can also just check out the sprint backlog EasyAM file, update a tag(s), and check it back in.
 You decide which tags work for you.
 If you have something like notepad and Dropbox, no tools required.
 Heck you could probably get it all working on Google Drive and have nice reports for zero overhead.
 Then on a regular basis pipe the CSV file, filtered for only the tags you want, to those external systems.

-## Done/Demo
+## Done/Demo/Showcase

 A showcase is for the rest of the organization.
-After all, the team and Product Owner already knows what's working and what isn't.
-So while there's quite to add about the format I prefer, from the Analysis Model standpoint not a lot is going on.
+After all, the team and Product Owner already know what's working and what isn't.
+So while there's quite a lot to add about the format I prefer, from the Analysis Model standpoint not a lot is going on.

 Perhaps.
+Hopefully.
+The problem is the minute you start showing structure and behavior to people, any people, you're back in analysis-land.

 If you do a showcase and suddenly people from afar are giving you a boatload of feedback?
 Whoa horsey!
 You're in a dangerous spot here!
 Before those people think they're placing orders at McDonalds, you had better get things under control.
 To have quality conversations, you'll need to focus that feedback and send it back into the team during Step 1 of grooming.
 The showcase is never an approval meeting.
 You've already got approval through the tests you had before you started.
 It's not a requirements session either.
 It's supposed to start synchronizing what the team is doing with the rest of the organization.
 In a way it's a bit like a stand-up, only at a higher level.
 And just like a stand-up, it should dynamically allocate time as needed for more grooming.
 (Only at a level higher than the team.)